altanai/Ramudroid/README.md

 - UART
 - I2C

-### 2. Computer Vision, object traking, realtime video analysis
+### 2. Computer Vision, object tracking, realtime video analysis

 To effectively limit the usuage of power on frontal clenaing brushes, it is crucial to target garbage/litter and active the motors only when suited target is found.
 Implemnting edge image analysis based on opencv filters and classifiers to detect garbage